Sambhar Salt Lake: Tourism and filming destination

-On the 68th Republic Day of the India, Nissan GT-R set a world record in Limca Book of Records by making the largest outline of the map of India.
+On the 68th Republic Day of India, Nissan GT-R set a world record in Limca Book of Records by making the largest outline of the map of India.
 It recreated the approximate outline of Indian map spanning 3 km in length and 2.8 km in width with a total outline periphery of 14.7 km at Sambhar Lake.